sourcegraph/about/content/blogposts/2023/levels-of-code-ai.md

 We hope other people find these levels of code AI useful as a tool for thought in understanding, evaluating, and building code AI, and monitoring its impact.

 Tell us what you think about the code AI levels and help us improve them as a tool for thought!

+---

+### Other related work

+We'll update this list with other interesting papers and posts that attempt to define levels of AI.
+[Submit a PR](https://github.com/sourcegraph/about/edit/main/content/blogposts/2023/levels-of-code-ai.md) if there's a link we should add.

+- [Levels of AGI: Operationalizing Progress on the Path to AGI (arXiv:2311.02462 [cs.AI])](https://arxiv.org/abs/2311.02462) (2023-11-04)